Sales says: “There’s a LOT of copy on the website. I’d rather have less copy and drive visitors to Contact Us to learn more.”

 How to Make “All That Copy” Not Look Like A Lot of Copy

-1. Break up the copy — using numbered points and bullets.
+- Visually break up the copy— using numbered points and bullets.

-2. Use specific subheads throughout.
+- Use specific subheads throughout to outline your key points.
 Specifics sell!
 And subheads help the scanning reader and can help your SEO.

 How have you handled the “how much copy do we need” issue on your website?